mettamatt/code-reasoning/test/prompt-evaluation/README.md

 The evaluation results will be saved as JSON files and summarized in a markdown report.

+### Scenario-Specific Prompts

+The evaluator has been configured to disable scenario-specific prompts by default when running API evaluations.
+This prevents potential overfitting of results, allowing for a more accurate assessment of the model's general capabilities without specialized guidance tailored to each problem type.

+If you want to re-enable scenario-specific prompts, modify the `evaluateWithAPI` call in `api-evaluator.ts` by changing the fourth parameter from `false` to `true`.

 ## Key Benefits

 1. **Simpler Evaluation Logic**: Direct boolean checks instead of complex percentage calculations